Skip to main content

 • deepseek-reasoner — chain-of-thought reasoning mode, returns reasoning_content

-V4 is imminent (March 2026): trillion-parameter multimodal model with 1M context window.
+V4 expected April 2026: trillion-parameter multimodal model with 1M context window.
 Expect new model IDs when it launches.

 # .env — DeepSeek (budget-friendly)